excellalabs/docker-workshop-1/README.md

 ## Part 4.
 Docker Compose

 You can use Docker Compose to spin up multiple containers at once, in order to create a multi-server environmnet.
 The most common example would be to spin up a container running the application, and a container running the database.

 There is a `docker-compose.yml` file in the repo that use Docker Compose to spin up an ASP.NET Core container, and a postgreSQL container.

 1. Create a file in the root of your app source called `docker.compose.yml`

-1. Copy the content from the `docker-compose.yml` file in the repo's end folder.
+1. Copy the content from the `docker-compose.yml` file in the repo's end folder, to your file.

 1. Build the images and run them by running this from the command line: